masroore/libowfat/README.md

 ========

-*This is the git clone of [libowfat](http://www.fefe.de/libowfat/) (cvs.fefe.de) repository*
+*This is the git clone of [libowfat](http://www.fefe.de/libowfat/) (cvs.fefe.de) repository* *This version of libowfat contains patches for OS X clang compiler*

 [**libowfat**](http://www.fefe.de/libowfat/) is a library of general purpose APIs extracted from Dan Bernstein's [libdjb](http://www.fefe.de/djb/) software, reimplemented and covered by the GNU General Public License Version 2 (no later versions).